Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 Judo

-• Mastering throws, ground fighting, developing discipline and respect
+• It involves learning of the throws, the ground fighting, discipline and manners.

 • Dynamic practice through randori